lamnhan066/language_helper/README.md

 # Language Helper

-Make it easier for you to implement multiple languages into your app.
+Make it easier for you to implement multiple languages into your app with minimal effort.

 ## Usage